What are the chances of my child having arthritis?

 The risk of passing on

-psoriatic arthritis to your child is about 1 in 30, although the risk of the child developing psoriasis is higher.
+psoriatic arthritis to your child is probably similar to the risk for rheumatoid arthritis at about 1 in 30, although the risk of the child developing psoriasis is higher.
 Lupus (SLE)

 If you have